Chinese Dumpling Recipe

-While studying Chinese New Year this year, we decided that our food pairing with the book we read would be Chinese dumplings — or pot stickers.
+While studying Chinese New Year, we decided that our food pairing with the book we read would be Chinese dumplings — or pot stickers.

 Dumplings and pot stickers are very similar and the terms are often used interchangeably.
 However, dumplings are boiled while pot stickers are quickly pan fried.
 With pot stickers, you fry them in a little oil for a few minutes and then pour water in the pan and place the lid on the pan and let the pot stickers finish steam cooking for a few more minutes.

 For our studies, we read Holidays Around the World: Celebrate Chinese New Year: With Fireworks, Dragons, and Lanterns by Carolyn Otto.
-The book is a factual account of the different traditions that encompass the Chinese New Year including the significance of colors, different foods served, the parades and other festivities–some that kids will recognize as close to ours in America!
+The book is a factual account of the different traditions that encompass the Chinese New Year including the significance of colors, different foods served, the parades and other festivities and activities–some that kids will recognize as close to some of our celebrations in America!

-We enjoyed the books and the photographs were amazing.
-However, the book read a little dry educational.
+We enjoyed the book and the photographs were amazing.
+However, the book read a little dry and educational.
 I think it could’ve been an excellent story if it had been narrated by a Chinese child who took us through all the traditions in his/her country and home.
+You can also try Chinese New Year with Nathaniel: Learn about the Chinese New Year.

 How to Make and Fold Chinese Pot Stickers